-Dr. Howard E. Friedman is a podiatrist and board-certified by the American Board of Podiatric Surgery.
+Dr. Howard E. Friedman is a podiatrist and board-certified by the American Board of Foot and Ankle Surgery in 1998, re-certified in 2007 and again in 2018.
 He became a fellow of the American College of Foot and Ankle Surgeons in 2000.

 Dr. Friedman is on staff at Good Samaritan Hospital in Suffern, NY and also a staff member of the hospital’s Wound and Hyperbaric Institute.
 The office serves patients from Rockland County including Nanuet, Nyack, New City, Airmont, Spring Valley, Monsey, Sloatsburg and Tuxedo and Bergen County including Mahwah, NJ.